knaig/coss-dhruva-platform/Dhruva-Platform-2/docs/deployment/README.md

 # Deployment Guide

+> **🔒 SECURITY NOTICE**: This documentation contains examples with placeholder credentials.
+> Always use environment variables for actual passwords.
+Never commit real credentials to version control.

 ## 🚀 Overview

 This guide provides comprehensive instructions for deploying the Dhruva Platform in various environments, from local development to production-ready deployments.